louiscarl/AsteroLens/README.md

 [A demo is available here.](http://louiscarl.github.io/AsteroLens/ "AsteroLens")

+This project uses WebGL to render the scene, so a modern browser is required.
+Works on IE and Chrome, slight bug on FireFox.
 It's way cooler if you have a Google Cardboard and a mobile device, but it works with the computer.
 If you don't have a Cardboard, you can toggle stereo vision off by pressing 'CAMERA - STEREO'.

 ## Parallax